metacpan/metacpan-cpan-extracted/distros/A/App-remotediff/README.md

 `remotediff` uses `rsync` to copy remote files to a tmp directory, before executing `diff` on them locally.

+The remote files are cached between program executions.

 `colordiff` is used if installed and STDOUT is a TTY.